OffBroadway/flippydrive/source/installation/ethernet.rst

     .. image:: /_static/molex.png

 When locked, the black locking tab will be flush with the body of the connector.
+Make sure that the ribbon cable is inserted straight into the connector, not at a slight angle.

-.. todo:: Add image of Ethernet add-on ribbon cable connector.
+.. todo:: Add image of Ethernet add-on/FlippyDrive extension port ribbon cable connector.

 Step 4: Verify Installation
 ```````````````````````````